mikekelly/hal_specification/hal_specification.md

 "CURIE"s help providing links to resource documentation.

-HAL gives you a reserved link relation 'curies' which you can use to define shortcuts to documentation.
+HAL gives you a reserved link relation 'curies' which you can use to hint at the location of resource documentation.

 ```javascript
 "_links": {